deepin-autotest/pytest-linuxtop/docs/index.rst

-.. pytest-recordtop documentation master file, created by sphinx-quickstart on Thu Oct  1 00:43:18 2015.
+.. pytest-linuxtop documentation master file, created by sphinx-quickstart on Thu Oct  1 00:43:18 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pytest-recordtop's documentation!
+Welcome to pytest-linuxtop's documentation!
 ===============================================================

 Contents: